 For some time I have wanted to offer a premium seiyru rod.
 The Nissin Royal Stage Syunki is just that.
-It is the next level up from the Air Stage, which has been well received here and which compares favorably with the Oni rod.
+It is the next level up from the Nissin Air Stage.

 Syunki is "Spring Season"